-Before we talk about how to plant green beans, it is better for you to know more about green beans.
+Before we talk about how to plant green beans, you should know more about green beans.
 Knowing more about this vegetable plant will allow you to be successful in planting it.

 Moreover, it will also allow you to make the most of the yield of this plant.
 Here are some interesting facts about this vegetable plant.